Polar Encoding: A Simple Baseline Approach for Classification with Missing Values: Polar encoding and decision tree classifiers

 For Bayesian additive regression trees, MIA has been shown to outperform random forest imputation \cite{kapelner15prediction}.
 Similarly, MIA has been shown to outperform mean imputation with missing-indicators and a handful of other strategies for regression with decision trees, Random Forest and XGBoost \cite{josse20consistency}.

-Finally the scikit-learn implementation of LightGBM mentioned above has also been evaluated on four large, real-life medical datasets, and MIA was found to produce somewhat to considerably better regression and classification performance than the missing-indicator approach with various forms of imputation \cite{perezlebel22benchmarking}.
+Finally the scikit-learn implementation of LightGBM mentioned above has also been evaluated on four large, real-life medical datasets, and MIA was found to produce somewhat to considerably better performance than the missing-indicator approach with various forms of imputation \cite{perezlebel22benchmarking}.